Learn about our API and how to sync and transform design tokens in your design system.

 Among the Specify APIs, you'll find 2 path representations.

-based representation with an array of string, where each item is the name of a tree node.
+the array based representation with an array of string, where each item is the name of a tree node.
 Mainly used for working with the SDTF Engine.
-Giving for our previous example ['spacing', 'base']
+Giving for our previous example ['spacing', 'base'].

 A design token can be placed anywhere within a group or a collection.